 The Code of Ethics

 The staff of UNAK is bound by UNAK's Code of Ethics, and the codes of ethics of professional organizations which they may be members of.
 Should employees find that there are any conflicting items in the above regulations, this should be reported to the relevant persons within UNAK.
-The Code of Ethics of the University of Akureyri is founded on Regulations on Course Assessment at the University of Akureyri no. 921/2018 with amendments no. 513/2020 and the Act on Higher Education Institutions no. 63/2006.
+The Code of Ethics of the University of Akureyri is founded on the Act on Higher Education Institutions No. 63/2006.
 It contains references to current laws, as well as regulations and procedures which have been approved within UNAK.
 Such agreements are not a part of the Code of Ethics, but they serve its aims.
 Individual faculties and organisational units within the University can issue further regulations and guidelines for preferable conduct.
 Such regulations shall support UNAK's Code of Ethics and may not be in conflict with it.

 Justice and fairness